grpc/grpc-java/documentation/android-channel-builder.md

 cellular connections.

 ***Note:*** *Currently, `AndroidChannelBuilder` is only compatible with gRPC OkHttp.
-We plan to support the gRPC Cronet transport in the future, but the network listener mechanism is only necessary with OkHttp; the Cronet library internally handles connection management on Android devices.*
+We plan to offer additional Android-specific features compatible with both the OkHttp and Cronet transports in the future, but the network listener mechanism is only necessary with OkHttp; the Cronet library internally handles connection management on Android devices.*

 ## Example usage: